alsace-research/alsace-research.github.io/products.md

 show_tile: false
 ---

-**1. Earth Surveillance and Geospatial Data:**
+**Earth Surveillance and Geospatial Data Products**

-Our analytics are unique.
-They are targeted toward professionals in the financial services industry to be able to calculate financial risk from climate change events to better manage current and future assets.
+Our analytics offer a distinctive value proposition tailored specifically for professionals in the financial services industry.
+We enable these professionals to accurately assess financial risks stemming from climate change events, empowering them to effectively manage their current and future assets.

-We provide data by Geography, which means we take the location or coordinate (say of a potential real estate transaction) and return the associated climate risk statistics to quanitfy expected loss.
+Our specialization lies in offering the following key services:

-We specialize in providing:
+ * **Aggregated Statistics by H3**: We aggregate essential data points using the H3 system, providing comprehensive insights into risk assessment.
-- Aggregated Statistics by H3
+ * **Average Frequency by Geography**: We furnish information on the average occurrence of climate events in specific geographical areas, aiding in the evaluation of associated risks.
-- Average Frequency by Geography
+ * **Days between Events by Geography**: By analyzing historical data, we determine the time intervals between climate events, enabling a deeper understanding of the frequency and severity of such occurrences.
-- Days between Events by Geography
+ * **Years between Events by Geography**: Our expertise allows us to calculate the number of years separating climate events within different geographic regions, assisting in long-term risk assessments.

-- Years between Events by Geography
+We currently offer analysis for two prominent perils:

-Perils Available:
+ * **Tornadoes**: Our data encompasses tornado-related risk factors, enabling clients to comprehensively evaluate the potential impact on their assets.
-- Tornado
+ * **Hurricanes**: We provide insightful data related to hurricanes, empowering financial professionals to make informed decisions regarding risk management.

-- Hurricane
+By leveraging our comprehensive Earth surveillance and geospatial data services, financial professionals can gain valuable insights to effectively mitigate climate-related risks.
+Our precise analytics and tailored solutions support data-driven decision-making, enhancing overall risk management strategies.